 08 Apr Installing Connectors on Twisted Pair Cable

 Twisted pair cable is the most commonly used type of cable within today’s structured network cabling systems and the two main types of connectors associated with this network cabling are the RJ-11 and RJ-45 connectors.
-The RJ simply stands for Registered Jack while the numbers 11 and 45 relate to number of the interface standard.
+The RJ simply stands for Registered Jack while the numbers 11 and 45 relate to a number of the interface standard.

 Twisted Cable Wiring Standards